 Cancer-Mom and Pediatric Brain Tumor Advocate

-Jamie Banks is a former communications consultant/writer/editor.
-When her son was diagnosed with a malignant germ cell tumor at age thirteen.
-He treatments included intensive chemotherapy, proton beam radiation, surgery, and tandem bone marrow transplant.
+Jaime Banks is a former communications consultant/writer/editor.
+Jaime's son was diagnosed with a malignant germ cell tumor at age thirteen.
+His treatments included intensive chemotherapy, proton beam radiation, surgery, and tandem bone marrow transplant.
 Ten years later, her son is 23 and remains in remission.

 Since her son's recovery, Jaime has dedicated herself to raising awareness and supporting other cancer parents.

-Carrie Treadwell joined the Organization in 1998 and serves as the Senior Director of Research at the National Brain Tumor Society, as well as Managing Director of the Defeat GBM Research Collaborative, a subsidiary of the Organization.
-In these roles, she interacts with leading researchers and institutions to guide the development and success of key research initiatives including overseeing the Organization’s grant process.
-She also serves as a patient advocate for the National Cancer Institute’s Brain Tumor SPORE Program.
+Carrie Treadwell joined the Organization in 1998 and serves as the Chief Research Officer at the National Brain Tumor Society, as well as Managing Director of the Defeat GBM Research Collaborative, a subsidiary of the Organization.
+In these roles, Carrie interacts with leading researchers and institutions to guide the development and success of key research initiatives including overseeing the Organization’s grant process.
+Carrie also serves as a patient advocate for the National Cancer Institute’s Brain Tumor SPORE Program.